kx-Huang/ECE4721J/project/pj_1/README.md

 1. Determine distance between artists with adjacency matrix, using parallelized BFS
 2. Propose similar songs with distance and "provide more diverse recommendations"
-3. Do it in both MapReduce and Spark to compare the time
+3. Implement the above algorithm in both Mapreduce and Spark
-4. Prepare a set of slides with Beamer and a poster with Beamerposter for presentations
+4. Compare the performance of Mapreduce and Spark